 Southwest Seattle Historical Society Programs

-Our Log House Museum is open to the public from noon to 4 p.m.
+Our "Birthplace of Seattle" Log House Museum is open to the public from noon to 4 p.m.
 Thursday-Sunday.
 Visitors explore two exhibit galleries, talk with trained docents and view history videos.
 Tours are available to school and community groups upon request.
 We sponsor or co-sponsor many community events.
 Education trunks and books are available for borrowing by educational institutions or teachers.
-Our June 6, 2014, unveiling of the restored Admiral totem pole at our museum will draw hundreds of children and exemplifies our educational mission.
+Our June 6, 2014, unveiling of the restored Admiral totem pole at our museum drew more than 900 children and exemplifies our educational mission.

 Our collection comprises thousands of items ranging from photographs and documents to artifacts both small, such as hundreds of decorated paper bags from luminaries created spontaneously and left on Alki Beach in the days following 9/11, and large, such as an original Statue of Liberty replica and original totem pole, both West Seattle icons.
 The totem pole will be unveiled at our museum on June 6, 2014.